Post-MCO Covid-19 Safety Policy

 - Only visitors who are needed to support the running of KIS are allowed entry

-- Prospective parents who want to enrol their children will be limited to select hours of operation and a virtual tour can be arranged
+- Prospective parents who want to enrol their children will be limited to select hours of operation and by appointment only.
+A virtual tour can be arranged on request

 - Essential repair work or inspection from authorities will be limited to outside of school hours